Doctoral and Postdoctoral Research Fellowships

 - For postdoctoral scholars applying, the preference is for projects that are designed for the "second book" (Habilitation or equivalent).

-- The proposed project should require primary research in the United States.
+- The proposed project should require primary research that is principally located in North America.

 A brief cover letter